 At a minimum, emergency preparedness coordinators need a bachelor’s degree in emergency management or a related field such as public health or homeland security.
 Such a degree can provide foundational knowledge of emergency services and disaster preparedness strategies.

 To effectively lead emergency preparedness teams, coordinators need professional experience.
 Positions in emergency management or public safety can build important management skills and teach candidates how to work under pressure, a vital ability for emergency preparedness coordinators.
-Experience in humanitarian assistance can also prove useful to securing an emergency preparedness coordinator position.
+Experience in humanitarian assistance can also prove useful in securing an emergency preparedness coordinator position.

 Though not always required, earning a master’s degree in emergency management or a closely related field can help give aspiring emergency preparedness coordinators a competitive advantage.
 An advanced degree is a sign to potential employers of a high expertise level.

 Effective coordination of emergency response plans demands clear communication as well.
 Emergency preparedness coordinators must deliver explicit instructions and critical information to their teams and partner agencies.
-They may need to break down complex concepts into understandable terms or communicate important details under great pressure.
+They may need to break down complex concepts into understandable terms and communicate important details under great pressure.

 Emergency preparedness coordinators need to inspire confidence.
 They must also effectively organize people during training exercises.
 Ideally, their teams trust them to solve problems, make strategic decisions, and guide them in the right direction.